hatedabamboo/notes.hatedabamboo.me/docs/posts/cka-or-not-cka.md

 tags:
   - kubernetes
   - certification
+title: "CKA or not CKA: my thoughts about certification and stuff"
 ---
-# CKA or not CKA: my thoughts about certification and stuff

 To certify or not to certify?
 That is a complicated question.
 In this post, I will speculate on the topic and share my personal thoughts on certifications in general, specifically focusing on the CKA.